nashclrk/nashclrk/README.md

 - 👀 I’m interested in Game Development, Graphic Design, & Law Enforcement.
 - 🌱 I’m currently learning Graphic Design, C#, HTML5, CSS, & Lua.
 - 💞️ I’m not currently looking to collaborate.
-- 📫 You can reach me in Discord, "nashc.", or on GitHub, "@nashclrk".
+- 📫 You can reach me in Discord or GitHub, "@nashclrk"